icejean/orange3-glueviz/README.md

  Data needed for the examples is in ./geo/example/data, you may need to modify the ows files for the change of data directory.

- covid-19.py also transforms the admin2-3 shp files of China into GeoJSON format Orange Geo required.
+ ChinaCountyExample.py also transforms the admin3-4 shp files of China into GeoJSON format Orange Geo required, and covid-19.py transforms admin2 shp file of China.